sstallion/usb-eeprom/README.md

 that serve as parameters.
 All multi-octet parameters are interpreted as little-endian.

-_Packets should contain at most one command; additional payload will be discarded by the device._
+_Command packets should contain at most one command; additional payload will be discarded by the device._

 ### Read
 A Read is indicated by 0x52 ('R').
-Two parameters are required: the starting address and length of data to be transferred.
+Two parameters are required: the starting address and length of data to be transferred expressed as N-1.
 Both parameters are 16-bit unsigned integers.
 The device will respond with one or more data (IN) packets containing the data.

 ### Byte Write
 A Byte Write is indicated by 0x57 ('W').
-Two parameters are
-required: the starting address and length of data to be transferred.
+Two parameters are required: the starting address and length of data to be transferred expressed as N-1.
 Both parameters are 16-bit unsigned integers.
 One or more data (OUT) packets should follow containing the data.

 ### Page Write
 A Page Write is indicated by 0x50 ('P').
-Two parameters are
-required: the starting address and length of data to be transferred.
+Two parameters are required: the starting address and length of data to be transferred expressed as N-1.
 Both parameters are 16-bit unsigned integers.
 One or more data (OUT) packets should follow containing the data.
 Data packets should be sized according to the page size.